Nonequilibrium Dynamics of Gating-Induced Resistance Transition in Charge Density Wave Insulators

-The domain-wall propagation at $T \to 0$ discussed above is governed by a relaxation dynamics dominated by the dissipation of energy.
-It is worth noting that the effective potential of the local lattice distortion is similar to a double-well potential, with one minimum at $Q_i = \pm Q_0$ (depending on the sublattice) and the other one at $Q_i \sim 0$ corresponding to the metallic phase.
-The energy surface of the whole system is more complicated than this simple picture.
-The layer-by-layer progression the metallic domain indicates that each domain-wall position is a quasi-stable state in the high dimensional configuration space.
-As more energy is drained from the gate, the decay of a local minimum leads to the advance of the domain-wall by one layer.
-In the presence of thermal fluctuations, the system can jump from one local minimum to the next one through thermal tunneling, instead of waiting for the decay of the present minimum.
-It is thus expected that the domain-wall mobility is enhanced at finite temperatures.
-This is indeed confirmed in our simulations, as shown in Fig.~\ref{fig:velocity-kT}.
-Except for the point at very low temperature, we find an approximate linear increase of the domain-wall velocity with temperature.
+The domain wall propagation in the $T \to 0$ limit discussed above is governed by a relaxation dynamics dominated by energy dissipation.
+It is instructive to note that the effective potential for the local lattice distortion resembles a double-well structure: one minimum at $Q_i = \pm Q_0$ (depending on the sublattice) and the other one at $Q_i \sim 0$ corresponding to the metallic phase.
+The actual energy landscape of the full system, however, is considerably more intricate than this simple picture.
+The layer-by-layer progression of the metallic domain suggests that each domain-wall configuration constitutes a quasi-stable state in a high-dimensional configuration space.
+As energy is continuously drained through the gate, the decay of a local minimum triggers the advancement of the domain wall by one layer.
+In the presence of thermal fluctuations, the system can transition between local minima via thermally assisted tunneling rather than waiting for the decay of the current metastable state.
+Consequently, one expects an enhancement of the domain-wall mobility at finite temperature.
+This expectation is borne out in our simulations, as shown in Fig.~\ref{fig:velocity-kT}.
+With the exception of the lowest-temperature point, the domain-wall velocity exhibits an approximately linear increase with temperature.

-In conclusion, we have carried out large-scale NEGF-Brownian dynamics simulations to investigate the gating-induced CDW to metal transition in a well-studied electron-phonon system.
-In addition to the well-known electrical breakdown scenario at large bias voltages, we uncover a transformation process characterized by meta-stable states with propagating metal-insulator domain-walls at intermediate voltages.
-The initial instability of the CDW in this intermediate dynamical regime is caused by the nucleation of a metallic layer at the gating electrode.
-The resultant metal-CDW interface propagates through the system with an approximately constant velocity that increases with the voltage bias and the temperature.
-Moreover, the voltage-induced transition is reversible; the system undergoes an instant transformation back to the CDW state when the gating voltage is removed.
+In conclusion, we have performed large-scale NEGF–Brownian dynamics simulations to investigate the gate-induced CDW–metal transition in a prototypical electron–phonon model.
+Beyond the well-known electrical breakdown at large bias, we uncover an intermediate dynamical regime characterized by metastable configurations in which metal–insulator domain walls propagate through the system.
+The initial instability of the CDW is triggered by the nucleation of a metallic layer at the gated interface, after which the metal–CDW boundary advances with an approximately constant velocity that increases with both voltage bias and temperature.
+Notably, the transition is reversible: once the gate voltage is removed, the system rapidly relaxes back to the CDW phase.